 This remuneration report is part of the group management report and complies with the recommendations of the German Corporate Governance Code (GCGC) as well as the requirements of the German Commercial Code (HGB) and the German Accounting Standards (DRS 17).
 It explains the main points of the remuneration system for the Management Board and Supervisory Board and discloses the amount of remuneration for each individual in accordance with its different components.

 Remuneration of the management board

 The Supervisory Board of SolarWorld AG determines the remuneration system of the Management Board and negotiates with each Management Board member the individual Management Board remuneration amount derived from this system.
-The structure of the remuneration system targets the sustainable development of the company and accounts for the company’s distinctive characteristics as well as the relevant industry environment.
+The structure of the remuneration system is oriented towards the sustainable development of the company and accounts for the company’s distinctive characteristics as well as the relevant industry environment.
 The financial situation of the SolarWorld group is also taken into account.

 The remuneration system of SolarWorld AG is composed of non-performance related and performance-related components.
 In accordance with Section 87 German Stock Corporation Act (AktG), the total remuneration for an individual Management Board member is reasonably proportionate to his or her tasks and the situation of the company.

 Management contracts do not contain any severance provision for the case of premature termination of an employment relationship.

 Non-performance related remuneration

-The remuneration system of SolarWorld AG contains a variable component that is linked to the economic development of the company.
-A sustainability component with a multi-year valuation basis completes the system.
+The remuneration system of SolarWorld AG contains a variable component that is linked to the economic development of the company and depends on the achievement of predefined goals.
+This variable remuneration consists of a short-term and a long-term component.